-Tesla is replacing Salesforce with its own CRM software, do you have to do too?
+Tesla is replacing Salesforce with its own CRM software.

 Volkswagen CEO Herbert Diess anounced that the global leader in carmaking wants to be independent in the field of software.

 Lyft blogged that by automating routine decisions, they can scale efficiently and create a data-driven learning system.
 This also lets marketers concentrate on innovation and experimentation instead of operational activities.
 Lyft’s goal is to build a marketing automation platform to improve cost and volume efficiency while enabling the marketing team to run more complex, high-impact experiments.

 Are Tesla, Volkswagen and Lyft initiating the beginning of a turnaround in the market?